Remote Project Management: 8 Killer Hacks To Rock Like A Pro

 Explain all the aspects, such as the objective, deadline, benchmarks etc., adequately so that there is clarity from your end.

 The most important thing is to stop being a perfectionist.
-Even if you think you are perfect, not everyone will work according to the way you do.
+Even if you think you are perfect, not everyone will work according to how you do.
 So, respect their opinion and give them optimum time to meet your expectations.

 Focus on your tasks